muratk5n/thirdwave/en/README.md

 or their own economies, or to risk being dragged into the conflict themselves...

-Western contributions have been painful but still doable until now.
-That dynamic may start changing later this summer...

 Already the economies of the West are showing signs that a recession is coming.
 In part as a result of massive sanctions levied on Russia, gasoline prices have risen to historic highs, global food supplies